nik-ez/snowiq-docs/soc-phase-management.md

 ### By Route

-By Route screen is a default view mode.
+The By Route screen is a default view mode.

 ![By Route Assignments](/images/soc/soc-event-management/edit-driver-assignments.png){: .width-xl}{: data-lightbox="8"}

-On By Route screen user can add Resources to Routes and specify Inspectors.
+On the By Route screen a user can add Resources to Routes and specify Inspectors.

 ### By Resource

-To see "By Resource" view mode click on the switch under the Phase details in the top left corner of the screen.
+To see "By Resource" view mode, click on the switch under the Phase details in the top left corner of the screen.

 ![By Resource Assignments](/images/soc/soc-event-management/edit-driver-assignments1.png){: .width-xl}{: data-lightbox="9"}

-On the By Resource screen user can add resources to the event and specify routes for each resource to work on.
+On the By Resource screen, a user can add resources to the event and specify routes for each resource to work on.
-Also after adding a resource, if some driver doesn't have a truck assigned truck can be assigned here.
+Additionally, after adding a resource, a can be assigned here if a driver doesn't have a truck.

-To complete assignment planning process click on "Save Assagnments" button Progress will be saved in the system.
+To complete the assignment planning process click on the "Save Assagnments" button, and Progress will be saved in the system.

-If the assignment planning was part of the phase creation process, after clicking on "Save Assagnments" button uses will be redirected to the Phase Management screen and a new phase will be created and appeared in the list.
+If the assignment planning was part of the phase creation process, clicking the "Save Assignments" button uses will redirect the user to the Phase Management screen and a new phase will be created and will appear in the list.

 </section>